 Get a Tacoma Public Library Card

-Seattle Public Library patrons can get a Tacoma Public Library card by visiting any branch and presenting their SPL library card and a photo ID with current address.
+Seattle Public Library patrons can get a Tacoma Public Library card by visiting any branch and presenting a photo ID with current address.
 If their photo ID does not have their current address, they can use any official document or piece of mail with their current address.
 If unable to visit a physical location, they can apply for a TPL eCard, and then later convert it to a standard card (with increased borrowing privileges) by visiting a Tacoma Public Library location.

 Borrow Materials from Tacoma Public Library